jraby/1brc/README.md

 - 06% `bytes.IndexByte(b, ';')`
 - 01% new measurements

-Using `bufio.NewReaderSize(reader, 1024*1024)` to read the input file in chunks of 1mb instead of the default 4k for the scanner reduces the runtime to: (`make runner.reduced-allocs-buffered`)
+Using `bufio.NewReaderSize(reader, 1024*1024)` to read the input file in chunks of 1mb instead of the default 4k for the scanner reduces the runtime to 37s:
-- 39s on i7-7700
-- 37s on ryzen 9 7900
+Run with  `make runner.reduced-allocs-buffered`.

 After that I made a failed attempts at trying to read every byte only once, by using `IndexByte(b, delim)`, where `delim` was either `;` or `\n` depending on the state of the parser.
 It was terrible, adding a `if` statement in the middle of that loop along with a variable, destroyed the performance, it was something like twice as slow.

-Eventually I tried using `bufio.(*Reader).ReadSlice('\n')` to find end of lines, instead of `bufio.ScanLines`:
+Eventually I tried using `bufio.(*Reader).ReadSlice('\n')` instead of `bufio.ScanLines` to find end of lines, since it avoids copying the bytes.
-- 36.5s on i7-7700  (for a still unknown reason, this measurement went up to 57s during writing of this document, so I'll only be using the ryzen for reference)
-- 35.5s on ryzen 9 7900
+It runs in 35.5s.

 The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L23-L76), run with `make runner.readslice`.